Srinath-N-R/Implement-Neural-Nets-From-Scratch/README.md

 **Overview**

-This project is a hands-on experiment with neural networks, to understand how forward and backward prop works.
+This project is a hands-on experiment to understand neural networks, specifically to see how forward and backward prop works.
 Fashion-MNIST dataset is used.
 Model Evaluation, Inference and Visualization is supported.
 Also, activation functions and ADAM optimizer are implemented.